SamS317/VassarSpotify/first_iteration_feedback.md

 - General comments

     - Overall more effort should have been put into this submission.
 Please revise, particularly your use cases, according to the feedback provided.
 I know you can do great things, and want to see you fulfill your potential.
 I am also concerned you didn't come to lab, where you could have received guidance on how to improve your submission.

-    - I noticed you don't have the concept of an album.
-Was this intentional?

     - Minor markdown comment: for headings to display correctly everywhere, a space is needed after the hashmarks, e.g, # title vs #title.
 Although the later will render correctly in IntelliJ, it will not render correctly everywhere.